Fingering (sexual act)

 Fingering is sexual stimulation of the vulva (including the clitoris) or vagina by using the fingers.
-Vaginal fingering is legally and medically called digital penetration or digital penetration of the vagina.
+Vaginal fingering is medically called digital (vaginal) penetration.
 The term "digital" takes its significance from the English word 'digit', which refers to a finger, thumb, or toe.
 Fingering may also include the use of fingers to stimulate the anus.

 When someone performs fingering on another person's vulva or vagina, it is a form of manual sex, and is analogous to a handjob (manual stimulation of the penis).
 It may be used for sexual arousal or foreplay, constitute an entire sexual encounter, or be used as non-penetrative sexual activity.
 Fingering performed on one's own vulva or vagina is a form of masturbation.

 Practice

 The main aspect of fingering, whether performed on oneself or performed on someone else, is manual stimulation of the vulva by rubbing with the fingers, insertion of the fingers into the vagina through its opening, or some combination.